j-lafferty/data-enginnering-zoomcamp/homework/week_2_homework.md

 > - 728,390
 > - 514,392

-After creating a free account with `Prefect Cloud` and creating a `workspace`, I needed to register the `Prefect GCP` blocks:
+After creating a free account with `Prefect Cloud` and creating a `workspace`, `Prefect GCP` blocks need to be registered:
 ```
 prefect block register -m prefect_gcp
 ```
-Then, the following blocks need to be configured: `Email`, `GCP Credentials`, `GCS Bucket`, and `GitHub`.
+The following blocks can then be configured: `Email`, `GCP Credentials`, `GCS Bucket`, and `GitHub`.
+The settings can be reused from the local Orion blocks to avoid needing to change any code in the scripts.

-The following python CLI command can be ran to create and apply the deployment to the prefect API:
+Next, the following python CLI command can be ran to create and apply the deployment to the prefect API:
 ```
 python flows/github_deploy.py
 ```